Top of the range is engineers running multi-step agents against large repos. No budget gate. No personal cost signal.

 # ANTHROPIC_API_KEY=sk-litellm-payments-squad-xxxx

 Budget enforcement prevents catastrophic overruns.
 Model routing reduces baseline spend.
-The two controls operate at different layers and compound.
+The two controls operate at different layers and compound — one is the circuit breaker, the other is the rate at which the meter spins.

-The routing principle is straightforward: match model capability to task requirements.
-A code autocomplete in an IDE needs fast response and basic completion quality — Claude Haiku handles this well at a fraction of the Opus cost.
-A multi-step architecture review that needs deep reasoning over a complex codebase genuinely benefits from Opus.
-Routing every request to the same model because it's what the API key defaults to wastes money on the former and potentially shortchanges the latter.
+The routing principle is mechanical: match model capability to task requirement.
+IDE autocomplete needs fast response and basic completion quality.
+Haiku handles it at a fraction of the Opus price.
+A multi-step architecture review over a complex codebase actually benefits from Opus depth.
+Routing every call to the same tier because that is what the API key defaults to wastes money on the easy work and offers no extra fidelity on the hard work.

 | Task Type | Recommended Model | Rationale | Approx. Relative Cost |